 Definition of a HMO in Council Tax legislation

-- has a licence to occupy, but is not liable (whether alone or jointly with other persons) to pay rent or a licence fee in respect of, the dwelling as a whole.
+A property that is occupied by one or more tenants each with their own tenancy agreement for part of the property.
+However, each is not liable, whether alone or jointly, to pay for the dwelling as a whole.
 Generally a house in multiple occupation will be a property occupied by more than one household and more than two people, and may include bedsits, shared houses and some self-contained flats

 If the above is determined then it is the owner that is liable to pay Council Tax.